FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting: Results

 \subsection{Sensitivity Analyses}

-We further examine the influence of three key parameters on the performance of the overall best performing model Chronos-2 (covariate), i.e., the context length, the forecast horizon, and the data aggregation level.
-All experiments maintain the same configurations as the main benchmark settings (see the benchmark overview in section \ref{sec:materials and methods} and the evaluation scheme in section \ref{sec:eval}) to ensure consistency and comparability.
+We further examine the influence of three key parameters: the context length, the forecast horizon, and the data aggregation level.
+All three analyses cover the two best-performing models, Chronos-2 and TiRex-2 (both covariate-informed).
+All experiments maintain the same configurations as the main benchmark settings (benchmark overview in Section~\ref{sec:materials and methods}, evaluation scheme in Section~\ref{sec:eval}) to ensure consistency and comparability.

-First, we analyze the sensitivity with respect to the context length, increasing it from 100 to 8{,}000 time steps (the maximum context length of Chronos-2).
-In Figure~\ref{fig:context_sensitivity}, we show the results for four different datasets.
-The four datasets are representative examples drawn from three data categories -- load data (country-level and industrial aggregation), market data, and grid data -- with consistent behavior observed across additional datasets within each category; analogous plots for all datasets are provided in the supplementary material.
-Across all datasets and forecast horizons, we observe a relatively consistent pattern with a decreasing median NRMSE as context length increases, with performance saturating at a context length of approximately 2,000 time steps.
-We further examine the influence of the forecast horizon, gradually increasing it from 100 up to 1{,}000 time steps (the maximum horizon supported by Chronos-2).
-We again selected the same four datasets and show the results in Figure~\ref{fig:horizon_sensitivity}.
-Across all datasets and context lengths, the analysis reveals a decrease in predictive performance as the horizon length increases, reflecting the well-known effect that forecasts become increasingly uncertain the further they extend into the future.
-For a shorter context length, this performance decrease is a bit more pronounced and sets in earlier.
+First, we analyze the sensitivity to the context length, which we increase from 100 to 8{,}000 time steps (the maximum context length of Chronos-2).
+For TiRex-2, whose released checkpoint truncates inputs to 2{,}048 time steps, the internal context window is widened to the full input length for this analysis.
+Figure~\ref{fig:context_sensitivity} shows the results for four representative datasets drawn from three data categories: Load Data (country-level and industrial aggregation), Market Data, and Grid Data.
+While we observe consistent behavior across additional datasets within each category, similar plots for all datasets are provided in the supplementary material\footnote{ The supplementary material is part of the publicly released \href{https://github.com/OberMarco/Energy_Benchmark_TSFM_pub}{GitHub repository} (folder \texttt{supplementary\_material/}), archived on Zenodo~\cite{obermeier_code_fets_2026}.}.
+Across all datasets, forecast horizons, and both models, we observe a consistent pattern: the median NRMSE decreases as the context length increases, saturating at approximately 2{,}000 time steps, corresponding to roughly three weeks of history at the prevalent 15-minute resolution.
+We further examine the influence of the forecast horizon, gradually increasing it from 40 up to 1{,}000 time steps (the maximum horizon supported by Chronos-2).
+For TiRex-2, horizons beyond the native 320-step prediction window of the released checkpoint are obtained by raising the model's internal prediction-window parameter to the required length and forecasting in a single forward pass.
+We again selected the same four datasets and show the results in Figure~\ref{fig:horizon_sensitivity}; analogous plots for all datasets are again provided in the supplementary material\footref{fn:supplementary}.
+Across all datasets and context lengths, the analysis reveals a decrease in predictive performance as the forecast horizon increases, reflecting the well-known effect that forecasts become increasingly uncertain the further into the future they extend.
+For a shorter context length, this performance decrease is somewhat more pronounced and sets in earlier.